Double-End Queues with Non-Poisson Inputs and Their Effective Algorithms: Introduction

 When the two waiting rooms are both infinite, Latouche (1981) applied the matrix-geometric solution to analyze several different bilateral matching queues with paired input.
 Conolly et al. (2002) applied the Laplace transform to discuss the time-dependent performance measures of the double-ended queue with state-dependent impatience.
 Di Crescenzo et al. (2012, 2018) discussed the transient and stationary probability laws of a time-nonhomogeneous double-ended queue with catastrophes and repairs.
-Diamant and Baron (2019) analyzed a double-sided matching queue with priority and impatient customers, and derived exact formulae for the stationary queue length distribution and several useful performance measures.
-Following the matrix-analytic method developed in this paper, Liu et al. (2020) discussed a double-ended queue with matching batch pair $(m,n)$, including many-to-one or one-to-many matching request.
+Diamant and Baron (2019) analyzed a double-ended queue with priority and impatient customers, and derived exact formulae for the stationary queue length distribution and several useful performance measures.
+Following the matrix-analytic method based on the RG-factorizations, Liu et al. (2020) discussed a double-ended queue with matching batch pair $(m,n)$, which includes two useful examples: Many-to-one and one-to-many matching requests.

 When one waiting room is finite while the other one is infinite, Xu et al. (1990) discussed a double-ended queue with two Poisson inputs, a PH service time distribution and a matching proportion $1:r$.
-They applied the matrix-geometric solution (see Neuts (1981)) to obtain a stability condition of the system, and to analyze the stationary queue lengths of both classes of customers.
+They applied the matrix-geometric solution (see Neuts (1981)) to obtain the stable condition of the system, and to analyze the stationary queue lengths of both classes of customers.
 Further research includes Xu et al. (1993) and Xu and He (1993, 1994).
-Furthermore, Yuan (1992) applied Markov chains of M/G/1 type (see Neuts (1989)) to consider a double-ended queue with two Poisson inputs, a general service time distribution and a matching proportion $1:r$.
-Li and Cao (1996) applied Markov chains of M/G/1 type to deal with a double-ended queue with two batch Markovian arrival processes (BMAPs), a general service time distribution and a matching proportion $1:r$.
-Wu and He (2021) applied the method of multi-layer Markov modulated fluid flow (MMFF) processes to analyze a double-sided queueing model with marked Markovian arrival processes and finite discrete abandonment times.
+Yuan (1992) applied Markov chains of M/G/1 type (see Neuts (1989)) to consider a double-ended queue with two Poisson inputs, a general service time distribution and a matching proportion $1:r$.
+Li and Cao (1996) further applied Markov chains of M/G/1 type to deal with a double-ended queue with two batch Markovian arrival processes (BMAPs), a general service time distribution and a matching proportion $1:r$.
+Wu and He (2020) applied the theory of multi-layer Markov modulated fluid flow (MMFF) processes to analyze a double-sided queueing model with marked Markovian arrival processes and finite discrete abandonment times.